Swap the stars with the moons, using only knights' moves (as on a chess board). What is the smallest number of moves possible?

 Can you see why 2 by 2 could be 5?
-Can you predict what 2 by 10
+Can you predict what 2 by 10 will be?

 How many different triangles can you make on a circular pegboard that has nine pegs?

 How many different cuboids can you make when you use four CDs or DVDs?
 How about using five, then six?

 How can the same pieces of the tangram make this bowl before and after it was chipped?
 Use the interactivity to try and work out what is going on!

-Here's a simple way to make a Tangram without any measuring or
+Here's a simple way to make a Tangram without any measuring or ruling lines.

 Investigate how the four L-shapes fit together to make an enlarged L-shape.
 You could explore this idea with other shapes too.

-Can you fit the tangram pieces into the outlines of the watering can and man in a boat?
+Can you fit the tangram pieces into the outlines of these clocks?

 We start with one yellow cube and build around it to make a 3x3x3 cube with red cubes.
 Then we build around that red cube with blue cubes and so on.
 How many cubes of each colour have we used?